-With that said, probate in Illinois and Wisconsin is a court-supervised procedure that helps to ensure the legal transfer of assets from the deceased to the rightful heirs or beneficiaries.
+If you are new to the probate process, probate in Illinois and Wisconsin is the court-supervised process that ensures the legal transfer of assets from a deceased individual to their rightful heirs or beneficiaries.
 Probate in Lake, Cook, Milwaukee, or Kenosha Counties is also necessary to:

 - Prove the validity of the will;